TimPaisley/timpaisley.net/posts/datetime-picker.md

 ---
-title: 'DateTime Picker'
+title: "DateTime Picker"
+category: "Design"
-date: '2018-07-23'
+date: "2018-07-23"
-description: 'A different approach to selecting DateTime values down to the minute.'
+description: "A different approach to selecting DateTime values down to the minute."
 ---

 Picking complex dates or times on a website has never been particularly pleasant.
 Booking flights will normally involve selecting the days you want to depart to (or arrive from) your destination, and will later provide a list of possible flights and times on your selected day(s).
 Providing your date of birth will generally involve three dropdowns, maybe a calendar if the developers were feeling particularly ambitious.